tamohannes/urartu/README.md

     pip install -e .
     ```

-And just like that, you're all set! ✨ Use the following command anywhere in your system to access UrarTU:
+And just like that, you're all set! ✨ Use the following command anywhere in your system to access Urartu:

 ```bash
 urartu --help